 All State licensing agencies have offices located in Sacramento.
 Some agencies also have local offices as well.
-The attorneys that represent these agencies have offices throughout the State.
+The business law attorneys that represent these agencies have offices throughout the State.
 Gould & Hahn is located four miles from one of the four regional Office of Administrative Hearings locations and is a short commute from Sacramento.
-Most communication between clients and the Firm and between the Firm and the agency attorneys is conducted through the mail, e-mail, and telephone.
+Most communication between clients and the Firm and between the Firm and the agency business law attorneys is conducted through the mail, e-mail, and telephone.
 We assist clients throughout the State of California and it is not necessary that your attorney be local.
 What is important is that your attorney understands and is experienced in administrative law.

 2. What happens during the Free Consultation you provide?

 A member of the Firm’s legal staff will review your situation, advise you of your rights, and describe the types of services we provide and, if applicable, discuss how we would defend you against the agency’s disciplinary action.
 We will give you an estimate of the time the case will take, possible outcomes of your case, and an estimate of the legal fees.
-After speaking with one of our experienced attorneys, you will be able to decide if we are the right firm for you.
+After speaking with one of our experienced business law attorneys, you will be able to decide if we are the right firm for you.

 3. If I’ve already lost my license, is there anything I can do?

 In many cases, Gould & Hahn has been able to assist individuals in reinstating their licenses.
-Depending on how long it has been since your license was revoked, the Firm’s attorneys will discuss what steps are available to you.
+Depending on how long it has been since your license was revoked, the Firm’s business law attorneys will discuss what steps are available to you.
 If you have recently received the Decision revoking your license, you may still have an opportunity to appeal.
 Nearly all licensing agencies have rules governing the reinstatement of a revoked license.
 Knowing what these rules are and the criteria the agency uses to determine whether to reinstate a license is critical to any successful reinstatement petition.